Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/models.md

 Model can be written using a variety of modern machine learning frameworks.
-You can implement your model using TensorFlow graph computations or create your model with scikit-learn, PyTorch, Keras, Fastai, MXNet, Spark ML/MLlib, etc. Serving can understand your models depending on what framework you are using.
-It’s possible due to the metadata that frameworks save with the model, but it’s not always the case.
+You can implement your model using TensorFlow graph computations or create your model with scikit-learn, PyTorch, Keras, Fastai, MXNet, Spark ML/MLlib, etc. Hydrosphere can understand your models depending on what framework you are using.
+It’s possible due to the metadata that the frameworks save with the model, but it’s not always the case.
 You should refer to the table below with listed frameworks and their inference.